konfig-dev/splitit-web-sdks/typescript/README.md

-## splitit-web-typescript-sdk@2.0.0
+## splitit-web-typescript-sdk@2.1.0

-This library that utilizes [axios](https://github.com/axios/axios).
-The generated Node module can be used in the following environments:

-Environment
-* Node.js
-* Webpack
-* Browserify

-Language level
-* ES5 - you must have a Promises/A+ library installed
-* ES6

-Module system
-* CommonJS
-* ES6 module system
+Splitit\'s Web API

+**Important note: this library is can be used in both the client-side or server-side, but using it in client-side browser code is not recommended as you would expose security credentials.**

-### Building
+### Installing

-To build and compile the typescript sources to javascript use:
+#### npm
 ```
-npm install
+npm install splitit-web-typescript-sdk --save
-npm run build
 ```

-### Consuming

-navigate to the folder of your consuming project and run the following command.
+#### yarn
 ```
-npm install splitit-web-typescript-sdk@2.0.0 --save
+yarn add splitit-web-typescript-sdk
 ```

 ### Getting Started